jackmansean64/blog/content/posts/Personal Knowledge Management/index.md

 "One common, beneficial example for us both was Warren’s uncle, Fred Buffett, who cheerfully did the endless grocery-store work that Warren and I ended up admiring from a safe distance.
 Even now, after I have known so many other people, I doubt if it is possible to be a nicer man than Fred Buffett was, and he changed me for the better."

-I believe there is great value in identifying people you admire, and incorporating them into a PKM.
+I believe there is great value in identifying people you admire, and incorporating their key ideas into a PKM by via quotes or summaries of their work and ideas.
 These admirable people, their ideas, work, and attributes, can serve as valuable role models and connections within your PKM.

 Content we admire can serve a similar purpose.
 This could be art, music, books, articles, designs, anything that you admire and feel inspired by.
 ## Anything You Want to Learn